Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Factor 2: Temporal Luck

+More specifically, a dataset $\mathcal{D}$ is divided into $k$ temporally successive training sets ($T$) as well as into $k$ evaluation sets ($E$), having sizes $n_T$ and $n_E$, respectively, with $n_E \geq n_T$.
+The formula for the case $n_T > n_E$ is described in Appendix~\autoref{sec:appendix:tempora_luck_example}.
+For each dataset pair $(t_i,e_i)\in \{(t_0,e_0), \cdots, (t_{|D|/n_T}, e_{|D|/n_T})\}$, with $t_i\in T$ and $e_i\in E$, we train the classifier $\mathcal{C}$ on $t_i$ and compute its AUT on $e_i$.
+Notice that each $e_i$ starts at time unit $in_T$ and includes the following $n_E$ time units.
+A practical example of this \textit{rolling window} approach is provided in \autoref{sec:appendix:tempora_luck_example}.

-In Table~\ref{tab:avg_aut}, we report the A-AUT (\ie $\mu_{AUT}$ and $\sigma_{AUT}$) of the $F_1$-Score computed for our considered classifiers and datasets.
-The proposed metric facilitates the direct comparison of different malware detection methods, while accounting for temporal luck.
-For instance, it can help us determine which classifier between \drebin and \deepdrebin performs the best on \transcend: \drebin shows a slightly better performance than \deepdrebin ($\mu_{AUT}=0.70$ for the first, $\mu_{AUT}=0.68$ for the second) while also guaranteeing a ``more stable'' performance across different temporal splits ($\sigma_{AUT}=0.06$ for \drebin against $\sigma_{AUT}=0.11$ for \deepdrebin).
-And \malscan is worse than both of them, with higher variability.
-For both datasets, \HCC results as the best performing classifier overall.
+In \autoref{tab:aut_by_year}, we report the A-AUT of the \fone computed for our considered classifiers and datasets, setting both $n_T$ and $n_E$ to one year.
+The proposed metric facilitates the direct comparison of different malware detection methods while accounting for Temporal Luck.
+For example, it can help determine which classifier, \drebin or \deepdrebin, performs better on average on \transcend: \drebin performs slightly better than \deepdrebin ($\mu_{AUT}=0.72$ versus $\mu_{AUT}=0.70$) while also exhibiting more stable performance across different temporal splits ($\sigma_{AUT}=0.06$ versus $\sigma_{AUT}=0.10$). \malscan shows weaker performance than both, with higher variability. \HCC achieves the highest $\mu_{AUT}$ and lowest $\sigma_{AUT}$ for \apigraph.
+For \transcend, \HCC and \drebin share the best performance with $\mu_{AUT}=0.72$ and $\sigma_{AUT}=0.06$.

-\subsubsection{Recommendation}
+\subsection{Recommendation}

-As a single train-test split may unfairly (dis)advantage one classifier over another.
-We recommend using the proposed \ac{A-AUT} metric to provide a less biased mean estimate of the classifier performance, along with a measure of performance stability over time splits.
+As a single train-test split may unfairly (dis)advantage one classifier over another, we recommend using the proposed \ac{A-AUT} metric to provide a more robust mean estimate of the classifiers' performance, along with a measure of performance stability over time splits.